by Tom Ellis on 4th November 2012

 == f . (foldr (.) id fs) = f . compose' fs

-foldr is made of map, plus the ability to compose a chain of endomorphisms.
+foldr made of?foldr is made of map, plus the ability to compose a chain of endomorphisms.
 For some reason I find this fascinating!